Scotland Women looking to make it three wins from three in World Cup qualifier

 Scotland Women play Hungary at Hampden in their third World Cup qualifying match on Friday evening.

-The Scots will be looking to pick up another vital three points in Group B against familiar opposition having beat Hungary 2-0 in the reverse fixture last month.
+The Scots will be looking to pick up another vital three points in Group B against familiar opposition, having defeated Hungary 2-0 in the reverse fixture last month.

 The qualifier against Hungary will be followed with a friendly against Olympic silver medalists Sweden in Paisley next Tuesday.